Route 6 Heritage Corridor Planning Efforts

-One of the requirements of a state designated heritage area is to have a Management Action Plan which looks at the key components of a heritage area and defines a 10-year plan.
+One of the requirements of a state-designated heritage area is to have a Management Action Plan (MAP) which looks at the key components of a heritage area and defines a 10-year plan.
 As we look ahead to our next ten years (2015-2025), we will also add two important components to this plan: A Corridor Management Plan (CMP), and a Historic Preservation Plan and Design Standards.

-Heritage Areas of Pennsylvania are principally funded by Pennsylvania Department of Conservation and Natural Resources and have experienced significant fluctuations in the provision of funding for projects and in program guidelines in recent years.
-The Updated MAP should address the evolution of funding and regulation of PA RT6, the programs and projects under its care, and the sustainability of our partners.
+Heritage Areas of Pennsylvania are principally funded by the Pennsylvania Department of Conservation and Natural Resources and have experienced significant fluctuations in the provision of funding for projects and in program guidelines in recent years.
+The Updated MAP should address the evolution of funding and regulation of PA Route 6, the programs and projects under its care, and the sustainability of our partners.

-Recently the PA Route 6 Heritage Corridor has witnessed significant change resulting from exploration and transmission of Marcellus Shale natural gas and anticipates developments associated with future gas exploration.
-Increasingly, PA RT6 recognizes the need to be involved in issues with the natural gas industry as they impact natural, historic, recreation, and scenic resources of the corridor, especially in regard to the landscapes, communities and waterways.
+Recently the PA Route 6 Heritage Corridor has witnessed significant change resulting from the exploration and transmission of Marcellus Shale natural gas and anticipates developments associated with future gas exploration.
+Increasingly, PA Route 6 recognizes the need to be involved in issues with the natural gas industry as they impact the natural, historic, recreation, and scenic resources of the corridor, especially in regard to the landscapes, communities, and waterways.
 The updated MAP/CMP should address these impacts and outline organizational roles and responsibilities with regard to natural gas industrial impacts and funding.

-2. Several series of workshops, webinars and podcasts have been developed in the past to help educate and build awareness of the PA Route 6 Initiative.
+- Several series of workshops, webinars, and podcasts have been developed in the past to help educate and build awareness of the PA Route 6 Initiative.

-6. A GIS/GPS database was developed for the PA Route 6 corridor in 2008.
+- A GIS/GPS database was developed for the PA Route 6 corridor in 2008.

-9. A Visitor Tourism and Infrastructure Study and Business Opportunity Plan for PA Route 6 were developed in 2008.
-These include a profile of tourism business, a review of visitor-oriented resources, an analysis of scenic overlooks and pull-offs, identification of hospitality hubs, a gaps analysis and visitor readiness assessments for the major PA Route 6 hubs.
+- A Visitor Tourism and Infrastructure Study and Business Opportunity Plan for PA Route 6 were developed in 2008.
+These include a profile of tourism business, a review of visitor-oriented resources, an analysis of scenic overlooks and pull-offs, identification of hospitality hubs, a gaps analysis, and visitor readiness assessments for the major PA Route 6 hubs.

 The updated MAP/CMP is expected to outline goals and strategies for the next 10 years as well as meet requirements of the National Scenic Byway designation by the Federal Highways Administration.

-From 2007 to 2012, twenty communities were assisted in developing their own PA Route 6 Heritage Plans and have been designated Route 6 Heritage Communities.
+From 2007 to 2012, twenty communities were assisted in developing their own PA Route 6 Heritage Plans and have been designated PA Route 6 Heritage Communities.
 These communities represent the jewels along Route 6.
-Their plans make recommendation on how each community can tell its own unique story, enhance its surroundings and create a prosperous economy.
-This program was funded through the SafeTea-Lu program, PennDOT and PA DCNR.
+Their plans make recommendations on how each community can tell its own unique story, enhance its surroundings and create a prosperous economy.
+This program was funded through the SafeTea-Lu program, PennDOT, and PA DCNR.